OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ### Black-box Testing

 Proceed to a page on the application which displays sensitive information such as username, email address, account details, etc. Background the application by hitting the Home button on your iOS device.
-SSH into your iOS device and proceed to the following directory:
+Connect to the iOS device and proceed to the following directory:

-/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/
+`/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/`

 Depending on your iOS version, the start of the directory (/var/mobile) might be different, the test was conducted on a iOS 8.1 device.